100th Annual Conference

 Tours are not included in the price of registration and have an additional $50 fee.

-- City of Lake Oswego Tour - Discover how Lake Oswego is building community through recreation!
+Discover how Lake Oswego is building a community through recreation!
 Join us for a guided tour of the new Lake Oswego Recreation and Aquatic Center (LORAC), Oswego Hall, and the adjacent Public Golf Course — a unique site that showcases the benefits of a strong city‑school district partnership.
 This 40‑acre campus includes a state‑of‑the‑art fitness center, pool, gymnasium, and community spaces.
 It’s located just steps from the new skate park and across the street from a premier sports field and Luscher Farm.
-Together, these spaces form a tri‑fecta of Parks and Recreation facilities that support wellness, active living, and connection for people of all ages.
-See how this visionary collaboration puts diverse facilities within reach, creating a better quality of life for the whole community, and why investments like these pay dividends for generations to come.
+Together, these spaces form a trifecta of parks and recreation facilities that support wellness, active living, and connection for people of all ages.
+See how this visionary collaboration puts diverse facilities within reach, creating a better quality of life for the whole community — and why investments like these pay dividends for generations to come.

 9:15 a.m. – 10:15 a.m.
 BREAKOUT SESSIONS